 Following Up and Keep Records

 Once you’ve submitted your work accident report, your work is not yet done.
 It is imperative that you keep your claim on track by following up with your employer and keeping detailed records about everything involving your injury.
-It’s very easy for a workers’ comp claim to be derailed, so vigilance is key.
+It’s very easy for a workers’ compensation claim to be derailed, so vigilance is key.

 When it comes to keeping records, there are a few items that you need to prioritize.
 For starters, you should maintain copies of any documents or forms that your employer requests you sign, as well as any letters you receive.